anuragjain0610/Poems-Genre-Predictor-NLP-/README.md

 Data Source: https://www.kaggle.com/ultrajack/modern-renaissance-poetry

 The dataset consists of the following data:
-1.Total no. of data points: 573
+1. Total no. of data points: 573
-2.Number of Attributes/Columns in data: 5
+2. Number of Attributes/Columns in data: 5
-3.Number of Authors: 67
+3. Number of Authors: 67
-4.Number of different poems: 506
+4. Number of different poems: 506
-5.Number of different poem names: 509
+5. Number of different poem names: 509
-6.Types(genres): 3
+6. Types(genres): 3

 Attribute Information:
  author
  content: Poems
  poem Name
  age: Modern and Renaissance
  type: Genre(Mythology & Folklore, Nature and Love)

 Loading the data:
 The dataset is available in .csv file.